-If there is a permanent closed room available this is the best one to use for the weigh-in area.
+The weigh-ins should be conducted in a closed room.
 This can be an office, a dressing room, etc. An alternative is to use a pipe and drape.
-If the latter, make sure to use bulldog clips to close any gaps in the pipe and drape to ensure there is no draft close to the area.
+If the latter, make sure to find a way to close gaps in the pipe and drape to ensure there is no visibility.
 There should be enough room for one table, the scale, and for three people in the room.
-A similar size to a changing room at a retail clothing store is appropriate.
 If the room has any windows, cover them with a thick covering so that they cannot be seen through.
 If the area has any CCTV or other cameras, they MUST be shut off.